Semaglutide

 Metabolic Support + Hormonal Signaling

-- Reinforces natural satiety signaling after meals
+- May reinforce natural satiety signaling after meals

 - Convenient once-weekly subcutaneous injection